 - a.
 A copy of a professional license for each licensed person, if more than one licensed professional; - b.
 Proof of professional liability insurance; - c.
 Proof of worker's compensation insurance; - d.
 The number of associates and the duties and qualifications of support associates; - e.
-A completed SF 330 Form - f.
-The location of the professional service provider's home office and their familiarity with the City of Jonesboro. - g.
-A current list of all substantial projects over the previous two years and summary of the type of project, the total project cost, the completion date of each project, and the owner of the project, including address and telephone number; and
+A current biography on each licensed professional setting out the professional's experience, education, and training; - f.
+A current list of all projects over the previous two years and summary of the type of project, the total project cost, the completion date of each project, and the owner of the project, including address and telephone number; and - g.
+The location of the professional service provider's home office and professional license holders and familiarity with the City of Jonesboro.

 The SOQs received by the City will be reviewed by the Engineering Department for technical compliance with the requested information.
-Those meeting the standards will be kept on file in the Purchasing Department and will be available for consultation by all persons involved in the selection process and the general public.
+Those meeting the standards will be kept on file in the Engineering Department and will be available for consultation by all persons involved in the selection process and the general public.